The Interaction Between Melatonin and Huperzine A

 Huperzine A is naturally derived from club moss and can raise acetylcholine levels in the body (3).
 It is used to address memory problems, whether they are the result of trauma or aging (3).
 Huperzine A may also be used as a defensive measure in cases where the body may be subjected to nerve damage (3).
 Some people use Huperzine A supplements as nootropics, enhancing their baseline learning abilities and memory despite not having any deficits in either (4).

-There are some varieties of sleep medication that combine melatonin and Huperzine A (2).
+There are some varieties of sleep medication that combine melatonin and Huperzine A powder.
+(2).
 Essentially, the combination of supplements corrects many of the effects associated with sleep deprivation, including concentration problems.
 Combining both supplements makes it more likely that the supplement will get to the root of the problem.
 People may be unaware of what is causing their insomnia exactly, and they may have found some sleeping medications ineffective because they were insufficiently personalized.

 Some people are unable to sleep due to deficiencies in melatonin, which can become much more pronounced with aging (1).
 People who work night shifts and sleep during the day may also have problems specifically related to melatonin levels (1).
 Taking melatonin supplements would help anyone deficient in melatonin for any reason, and help them sleep if that is the root of their sleeping problems.
 Other people may have problems sleeping due to feelings of distraction and anxiety, which Huperzine A could help address (2).
 Concentration problems could be generally stress related or specifically related to Restless Mind Syndrome (2).
 One way or another, Huperzine A could help.
 People who take hybrids of Huperzine A and melatonin could get the benefits of both and sleep better in the process.